iOS SDK development guide

 }

-2. For scenarios that need to support IPv6
+2. For IPv6 scenarios

-//********For scenarios that need to support IPv6*******
+//******** For dual-stack scenarios that support IPv6 *******

 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {